robisonsantos/money-monitor/README.md

 - **Years**: Use 4-digit year format (e.g., "2023")
 - **Months**: Use 3-letter abbreviations (jan, feb, mar, etc.)
-- **Values**: Portfolio values as numbers
+- **Values**: Portfolio values as numbers (automatically encrypted when stored)

 ### Database

-The application uses SQLite for data storage.
-The database file (`data.db`) is automatically created on first run.
-Investment entries are stored with daily granularity.
+The application uses SQLite for data storage with the following security features:

+- **Encrypted Storage**: All financial values are encrypted using AES-256-GCM before storage
+- **User Isolation**: Each user's data is completely isolated and scoped to their account
+- **Session Security**: Secure session management with proper authentication
+- **Database File**: `data.db` is automatically created on first run

+Investment entries are stored with daily granularity, and all financial data is transparently encrypted/decrypted during operations.

 ## Available Scripts